Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 B – SCOTTISH PARLIAMENT BUILDING – There is a free entrance and you can admire its architecture inside and out.

 E – CAMERA OBSCURA – The oldest attraction in Edinburgh (since 1853), where you can experience interactive exhibits and enjoy the rooftop terrace for views.
-This is their website for tickets.

 Scotland Road Trip: Day 4 – Edinburgh to Inverness